-plotAddArea Adds a cumulative area plot an existing 2-D graph. plotAddBar Adds a set of bars to an existing 2-D graph. plotAddBox Adds a box plot to an existing 2-D graph. plotAddHist Adds a histogram to an existing 2-D graph. plotAddHistF Adds a frequency histogram to an existing 2-D graph. plotAddHistP Adds a percentage histogram to an existing 2-D graph. plotAddPolar Adds a polar plot to an existing polar graph. plotAddScatter Adds a scatter plot to an existing 2-D graph. plotAddTS Adds a time series plot to an existing time series graph. plotAddXY Adds an XY line to an existing 2-D graph.
+plotAddArea Adds a cumulative area plot an existing 2-D graph. plotAddBar Adds a set of bars to an existing 2-D graph. plotAddBox Adds a box plot to an existing 2-D graph. plotAddHist Adds a histogram to an existing 2-D graph. plotAddErrorBar Adds an error bar or a set of bars to an existing 2-D graph. plotAddHistF Adds a frequency histogram to an existing 2-D graph. plotAddHistP Adds a percentage histogram to an existing 2-D graph. plotAddPolar Adds a polar plot to an existing polar graph. plotAddScatter Adds a scatter plot to an existing 2-D graph. plotAddSurface Adds a surface plot to an existing 3-D plot. plotAddTS Adds a time series plot to an existing time series graph. plotAddXY Adds an XY line to an existing 2-D graph.